TET & CAY NEU

-According to the Lunar calendar used in Vietnam, almost in parallel with the Gregorian Calendar, 28th January 2019 is the 23rd day of the previous year’s 12th month, “The Day of Lares”, where the Lares come to see the Jade Emperor with a long report of every good and bad things that happened in a family during the year.
+According to the Lunar calendar used in Vietnam, almost in parallel with the Gregorian Calendar, the 23rd day of the previous year’s 12th month, “The Day of Lares”, where the Lares come to see the Jade Emperor with a long report of every good and bad things that happened in a family during the year.
 Within a week, the Lares will return Earth and the new year will start.
 As a tradition, the 23rd day of the 12th month every year, “The Day of Lares” or “Ngày Cúng Ông Công Ông Táo” becomes an important occasion, being just one step apart from the new year.
 After this momentous instance, the festivities commence with fresh flowers, new house decorations, tasty New Year dishes and never-ending lines for homebound trains.

 Credit to Dinh lang Viet group and THREELAND’s tourguides:Erecting Cay Neu

-This year in 2019, the teams of Threeland Travel and Gray Line Cruise contributed partly in financing and organizing a festival in Le Mat Village, starting right before ‘’The Day of Lares’’, in order for the Lares to contentedly come to the Jade Emperor with a satisfying report of the prosperous year after all the festivities.
+This year, the teams of Threeland Travel and Gray Line Cruise contributed partly in financing and organizing a festival in Le Mat Village, starting right before ‘’The Day of Lares’’, in order for the Lares to contentedly come to the Jade Emperor with a satisfying report of the prosperous year after all the festivities.
 The festival’s key event is called “Dựng Cây Nêu” – an ancient tradition that sees the erection of a sacred stick of bamboo tree with traditional decorations to exorcise evil forces.

 Credit to Dinh lang Viet group and THREELAND’s tourguides:Ritual of bringing offerings to the God of the village